unball/simulator_unity/README.md

 The robots can be controlled by an external application through ROS, by publishing messages of type "communication/robots_speeds_msg", on the topic "robots_speeds".
 The message file can be viewed [here](https://github.com/unball/communication/blob/master/msg/robots_speeds_msg.msg).

+The allied field side can be changed via a dropdown in the simulation scene.
+The field side is published to the topic "field_side_topic" as a message of type "std_msgs/String", as described [here](http://wiki.ros.org/msg#Message_Description_Specification).
+The strings sent are "Right" and "Left".

 All measurements are received and transmitted according to the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).

 ## Measurement conventions